elicasagui/Data-Analysis-/README.md

 This repository contains an end-to-end exploratory data analysis (EDA) of standardized test results for New York City public schools.
 As a Data Scientist, the goal of this project is to uncover trends, identify strengths and weaknesses across districts, and generate actionable insights to inform educational stakeholders.

 ## Contents
+Data-Analysis-/
+│
 ├── data/
-│   └── schools.csv           # Raw test scores and school metadata
+│   └── schools.csv
+│
 ├── notebooks/
 │   └── exploratory_analysis.ipynb
-│       # Jupyter notebook detailing the full EDA workflow
-├── figures/
-│   └── ...                   # Generated charts and visualizations
+│
-├── requirements.txt          # Python package dependencies
+├── requirements.txt
-└── README.txt                # This file
+│
+└── README.md

 ## Data Description
 - **schools.csv**